Creole cuisine

 In Hispanic America, many Creole dishes are named with the ending a la criolla, such as pollo a la criolla or colitas de res a la criolla or simply with the adjective criollo/a, as in vinagre criollo ('Creole vinegar') or chorizo criollo.
 Also in French, the terms à la créole or just créole are used, such as in pâté créole.

 Terminology

 Creole comes from the Portuguese crioulo, from the verb 'to raise.'
 In French, the term is créole.
 The word can refer to many things, but all of these things are the product of the mixing of three continents: the creole languages are a mix between a European language, a Native American language, and the languages brought by enslaved Africans.
 The term can also refer to the Criollo horse, creole music, the creole circus, or to the popular Cuban dance called the "creole."

 A creole person can be a black person descended from African slaves or a creole person can be descended from European slave owners born in the Europeans' American colonies.
-By extension, the term can refer to any person native to a Latin American country.
+In Spanish, the term can also refer to any person native to a Latin American country.